 Pennsylvania has used Statewide BLS Protocols since Sept.
-1, 2004, and this edition is an update to the version that has been in use since July 1, 2015.
-To assist EMS providers when reviewing the changes, new sections of the protocols that correspond to the 2015 version are identified with yellow highlighting and sections that have been removed are struck through and highlighted.
-EMS providers may use this 2017 version of the statewide protocols as soon as they are familiar with the updates, but all providers must be using these updated protocols by the effective date of Sept.
-1, 2017.
+1, 2004, and this edition is an update to the version that was posted since June 10, 2017.
+To assist EMS providers when reviewing the changes, new sections of the protocols that correspond to this 2019 version are identified with yellow highlighting and sections that have been removed are struck through and highlighted.
+EMS providers may use this 2019 version of the statewide BLS protocols as soon as they are familiar with the changes, but all providers must be using these updated protocols by the effective date of Sept.
+1, 2019.